 ME/CFS is a complex condition which can be experienced as mild, moderate or severe, people can have a wide range of symptoms which may vary in intensity and severity, some of which are listed below:

-A diagnosis should be made after other possible conditions have been excluded and the symptoms have persisted for four months in an adult.
+A diagnosis should be made after other possible conditions have been excluded and the symptoms have persisted for at least 3 months, but not been life-long.
 At the very least a doctor would have conducted numerous blood tests to rule out other illnesses and conditions that can cause fatigue.

 There are specific guidelines issued by the National Institute for Health and Care Excellence (NICE) about the diagnosis and management of ME/CFS.
 NICE says that a diagnosis of ME/CFS should be considered if you meet specific criteria regarding your fatigue, for example, it can’t be explained by other conditions and if you have other symptoms too, such as sleeping problems or problems thinking and concentrating.